kimdurante/gis-workshop-waml-template/content/metadata.md

 ### Creating MODS Metadata

-* Geodatabases, GeoPDFs, and other geospatial data use MODS metadata.
+* Geodatabases, GeoPDFs, and other data use MODS metadata.
 These metadata are created manually using either spreadsheets or XML files.